frackiewicz6768/Ollama-nvidia-install/README.md

   -h, --help      help for ollama
   -v, --version   Show version information
 ```
-You can use sucha script to download models:
+You can use such a script to download models:
 ```
 #!/usr/bin/env bash
 set -e